Lend & Borrow

 • She borrowed $100 from her father.

-2. Lend is used to say that we give something temporarily with the intention of having it returned.
+2. We use lend to say that we give something temporarily with the intention of having it returned.

 • Can you lend me your car?